sanjsvk/Attention-based-image-captioning/README.md

 generate better captions.
 The attention model successfully captures the important features from an image and generates semantically sound captions as well.
 We can further work on its improvement so as to improve on the BLEU scores and predict more closer ground truth captions for an image.</p>

-## Future Scope

-In order to further improve the accuracy scores, we can try different things like:
-- Use of the larger datasets, especially MS COCO dataset or the Stock3M dataset which is 26 times larger than MS COCO.
-- Implement different attention mechanism like Adaptive Attention using Visual Sentinel and Semantic Attention [6].
-- Implementing a Transformer based model which should perform much better than GRU.
-- Implementing a better architecture for image feature extraction like Inception, Xception.
-- We can do more hyperparameter tuning(learning rate, batch size, number of units, dropout rate) in order to generate better captions.
--  We also want to address issues like model monitoring and interpretability using several different methods.